-The Catholic Church celebrates the season of Ordinary Time.
-Trust me, there is nothing Ordinary about Ordinary Time.
-The term comes from the word ordinal which means counted time.
+The Catholic Church Celebrates the season of Ordinary Time.
+Trust me there is nothing Ordinary about Ordinary Time.
+The term comes from the word Ordinal, which simply means counted time.

-There are two periods of Ordinary Time and we are now in the second period.

-The second period of Ordinary Time is the longest season in the Liturgical year.
-It resumes after Pentecost and continues to the final Saturday before Advent
+There are two periods of ordinary time.
+Right now we are in the second period of ordinary time and it is the longest of the Liturgical year.
+It extends from the Monday after Pentecost and continues to the Saturday just before Advent.

 Peace be with you,